As thousands of doctors’ offices shutter, telehealth becomes a way of life

 As these telehealth companies have aged, they’ve increasingly tried to build their relationship with patients around more than just an urgent care visit.
 Hims & Hers, for example, sells prescription health and wellness products.
 Rather than give a patient the same doctor every time (which would be impossible to provide on a 24/7 basis) these platforms have developed proprietary health record systems that make it easy for any doctor to get up to speed on a patient instantly.
 But these innovations failed to gain major traction.

 Then COVID-19 hit.
 Where online urgent care was once an underused novelty, it suddenly became a hugely important mode of healthcare.
 Paranoid Americans who wanted a virtual healthcare option along with people with COVID-19 symptoms seeking care drove an incredible rise in use.
-Doctor on Demand saw a 140% increase in usage between March and July 2020.
+Doctor On Demand saw a 140% increase in usage between March and July 2020.
 Hims & Hers, a branded telehealth service, grew revenues 91% year over year.
 In the first half of 2020, appointment bookings on MDLive soared 300%.

 “There’s no question that during the darkest days of the epidemic, the biggest growth of telehealth was in urgent care,” says Roy Schoenberg, CEO of Amwell, a telehealth service that offers its own on-demand urgent care and serves as the underlying telehealth technology for health systems like Cleveland Clinic.
 His company went public amid the spread of COVID-19 and the stock went up 28% on the first day of trading.
 “People were very, very scared, and on the other hand the availability of services diminished fast.”